How to Prevent Credit Card Fraud at Your Restaurant

 Because EMV compliance is not required by law, many restaurateurs simply aren’t changing the way they process payments.
 They say the cost of buying new hardware or software needed for EMV compliance is just too high to justify the switch.

-We know your profit margins are slim, but this trend makes restaurants a target for CP fraud.
+We know your profit margins are slim and credit card fees can be costly, but this trend makes restaurants a target for CP fraud.
 Fewer security measures at bars and restaurants make it easier for fraudsters to use counterfeit and stolen cards – and get away with it.

 But that’s not the only reason.
 The risk of CNP fraud at restaurants is also growing, with a couple of causes.

 More consumers are placing orders by phone, online, or through takeout and delivery apps, where there are fewer methods to authenticate purchases.

 Fraudsters are targeting restaurants that don’t have EMV readers by contesting charges made with real EMV cards and forcing restaurant owners to pay the chargebacks.
 According to a CBS report, 86% of all chargebacks are, in fact, fraudulent.

 The credit card fraud threat is real, no matter where your orders are coming from.